 The gardens are among the many public parks found throughout the city.
 Several decades ago, the city was dealing with heavy pollution, traffic congestion, and other industrial problems.

 Bilbao has worked hard to make the city more breathable and liveable.
-There are numerous green spaces, but Arenal Gardens is the largest and best.
+There are numerous green spaces, but Arenal Gardens is one of the prettiest greenspaces in near Old Town.
 It’s also the gateway to the historic city centre.

 The park is carefully landscaped with local foliage, walking paths, and benches for outdoor picnics.
 The gardens attract visitors from all over.
 It’s even a popular spot for local citizens to spend the afternoon.